TOR968/ruststats-extension/README.md

-# Ruststats Extension for Millennium
+# Rust Stats Extension for Millennium

 A Millennium plugin that integrates Ruststats button into the Steam client profile.